The /test/ (/test/) directory contains integration tests that test bitcoind

 p2p_conn.send_and_ping(msg)

-They can also be referenced by indexing into a TestNode
+They can also be referenced by indexing into a TestNode’s p2ps list, which

-contains the list of test framework p2p
+contains the list of test framework p2p objects connected to itself

-(it does not include any TestNode
+(it does not include any TestNodes):

 node.p2ps[0].sync_with_ping()

-More examples can be found in p2p_unrequested_blocks.py (/test/functional/p2p_unrequested_blocks.py
+More examples can be found in p2p_unrequested_blocks.py (/test/functional/p2p_unrequested_blocks.py),

-p2p_compactblocks.py (/test/functional/p2p_compactblocks.py
+p2p_compactblocks.py (/test/functional/p2p_compactblocks.py).

-class exposes the BitcoinTestFramework
+The TestShell class exposes the BitcoinTestFramework

 functionality to interactive Python3 environments and can be used to prototype